 - AWS Glue, which is a service that handles extract, transform and load jobs.

 AWS offers a range of AI model development and delivery platforms, as well as packaged AI-based applications.

-- Amazon Lex for voice and text chatbot technology;
+- Amazon Lex for voice and text chatbot technology.

-- Amazon Polly for text-to-speech translation; and
+- Amazon Polly for text-to-speech translation.

 - Amazon Rekognition for image and facial analysis.

-A mobile app developer can also use Amazon Cognito to manage user access to mobile apps, as well as Amazon Pinpoint to send push notifications to application end users and then analyze the effectiveness of those communications.
+A mobile app developer can also use Amazon Cognito to manage user access to mobile apps, as well as Amazon Pinpoint to send push notifications to application end users and analyze the effectiveness of those communications.

 Messages and notifications

 AWS messaging services provide core communication for users and applications.
 Amazon Simple Queue Service (SQS) is a managed message queue that sends, stores and receives messages between components of distributed applications to ensure the parts of an application work as intended.

 Amazon Simple Notification Service (SNS) enables a business to send publish-subscribe messages to endpoints, such as end users or services.
 SNS includes a mobile messaging feature that enables push messaging to mobile devices.
 Amazon Simple Email Service provides a platform for IT professionals and marketers to send and receive emails.